vinayhosahalli/paycash/docs/README.md

 # Widget

-You can also create an always-visible PayButton Widget that doesn't require clicking a button to open:
+You can also create an always-visible PayCash Widget that doesn't require clicking a button to open:

 <div class="paybutton-widget" to="bitcoincash:qrmm7edwuj4jf7tnvygjyztyy0a0qxvl7q9ayphulp" style="max-width:500px"></div>